 How to Apply

-To apply for this award, you must be endorsed by Drexel University and apply through the Drexel Fellowships Office.
+To apply for this award, you must be endorsed by Drexel University and apply through the Drexel Center for Scholar Development.
 We hold an open campus process and interviews beginning each fall.

 Boren Information Sessions and Advising

-Students are encouraged to attend an info session and/or sign-up for the Fellowships Blackboard/Learn site to learn more about the Boren Awards.
+Students are encouraged to attend an info session and review the Boren official website to learn more about the Boren Awards.

 Required Campus Deadline: December 2, 2019

 You must complete a Boren application by the campus deadline to be considered for Drexel endorsement.
 Evaluation and endorsement will be based on applicant interviews with Drexel Campus Committees in mid-December.

 Applicants must submit all revised application materials and letters of recommendation electronically by this deadline.